nljumaoas/Recipe-Data-Analysis/README.md

 Number of rows: 83781

-Relevant Columns: <br>
+Relevant Columns:

-1) tags: the tags associated with each recipe, initially stored as a string <br>
+1. tags: the tags associated with each recipe, initially stored as a string

-2) rating: the rating assigned to each recipe, taken as the average rating from the accompanying 'interactions' dataset (float) <br>
+2. rating: the rating assigned to each recipe, taken as the average rating from the accompanying 'interactions' dataset (float)

-3) minutes: the number of minutes of preparation time listed for each recipe (int) <br>
+3. minutes: the number of minutes of preparation time listed for each recipe (int)

-Additional Columns: <br>
+Additional Columns:

-1) thirty_min_tag: indicates whether each recipe has the '30-minutes-or-less' tag (bool) <br>
+4. thirty_min_tag: indicates whether each recipe has the '30-minutes-or-less' tag (bool)

-2) thirty_min_listed: indicates whether each recipe has a listed preparation time of <= 30 minutes
+5. thirty_min_listed: indicates whether each recipe has a listed preparation time of <= 30 minutes

 ---